Youngkoorosh/htmlcss-tailwind-digikala-contactus-page/README.md

 Coming soon — static screenshots of the final layout.

-## 🧠 Philosophy

-> “Code is poetry when it speaks without noise.”
-This project reflects a belief in clarity, simplicity, and the power of pure markup.
-No scripts.
-No databases.
-Just structure and style.

 ## 📬 Contact

 For feedback or collaboration, reach out via GitHub Issues or email: `koorosh.nrp@gmail.com`